GenericMappingTools/GMTjl_doc/documentation/utilities/getbyattrib.md

   means select all elements from ``Antioquia`` and ``Caldas`` that have the attribute `feature_id` = 0.

   A second set of attributes can be used to select elements by region, number of polygon vertices and area.
-  For that, name the keyword with a leading underscore, e.g. `_region`, `_nps`, `_area`.
+  For that, name the keyword with a leading underscore, e.g. `_region`, `_nps`, `_area`, `_unique`.
 Their values are passed respectively a 4 elements tuple and numbers.
 E.g. `_region=(-8.0, -7.0, 37.0, 38.0)`, `_nps=100`, `_area=10`.
   Areas are in square km when input is in geographic coordinates, otherwise squre data unites.
+The `_unique` case is a bit special and is meant to be used when more than one polygon share the same attribute value (_e.g._ countries with islands).
+  In that case, set the value of `_unique` to the name of the attribute that is shared by the polygons (_e.g._ `_unique="NAME"`).
+  By default (_e.g._ `_unique=true`), the attribute name is `Feature_ID` which is the one used by GMT when creating unique IDs for polygons read from OGR formats (.shp, .geojson, etc).
+If this attrib name is not found, we search for `CODE` which is the one assigned by GMT when extracting polygons from the internal GMT coasts database.
+If none of these is found, it is users responsibility to provide a valid attribute name.
+The uniqueness is determined by selecting the polygon with the largest area.

 - `attrib` or `att`: (OLD SYNTAX) A NamedTuple with the attribname, attribvalue as in `att=(NAME_2="value",)`.
   Use more elements if wishing to do a composite match.
 E.g. `att=(NAME_1="val1", NAME_2="val2")` in which